 Dumfries and Galloway Council recognises the vital role that Community Councillors play and acknowledges the dedication, knowledge and expertise that they bring.
 There are 107 Community Council areas in Dumfries and Galloway, and usually around 90 Community Councils are operational at any time.

 Community Councils are publicly elected every three years.
 Local elections took place on 4 October 2012, with new Community Councils commencing their responsibilities from that date.
-The list of current Community Councils and their membership is continuously updated as soon as Community Councils submit changes to their local Area Committee Administrator.

 Community Councils have a great deal of scope to get involved in a variety of local issues, to develop local projects and activities, on their own or with other groups.
 Community Councils have a wide sphere of responsibility and influence, including: